Experience UCF Downtown

 Orlando’s diverse culinary landscape is a haven for foodies.
 Hundreds of restaurants are located within a short distance of UCF Downtown, but the campus will also include several dining options.
 For those with a real passion for delicious delights, Valencia College’s Walt Disney World Center for Culinary Arts and Hospitality is based at the campus.

-A variety of food options will be opening inside of UnionWest at Creative Village this fall, however they will not be open during the first weeks of classes.
+A variety of food options will be opening inside of UnionWest at Creative Village this fall, however not all are currently open.
 But you can grab a bite from on-campus food trucks, pop-up eateries and nearby restaurants.
 A Publix grocery store is also located close to campus and is accessible via the free Lymmo bus.

-Food trucks are available on campus from 10:30 a.m. to 3 p.m.
-Monday through Friday:
+Food trucks are available on campus while classes are in session from 10:30 a.m. to 3 p.m.
+Monday through Friday.

 Orlando Food Truck